 We now return to our extension~\eqref{Ekhinchin} of the traditional Khinchin--Kahane inequality.
 Notice that if the abelian metric group $\G$ is moreover normed, then the left-hand side of~\eqref{Ekhinchin} equals a scalar times the original left-hand side in~\eqref{Ekhinchin-Banach}, and so it is natural to ask if Theorem~\ref{Tkhinchin} can be modified to yield the same (improved) constants as in the Banach space case~\eqref{Ekhinchin-Banach}.

 It turns out that this is indeed possible, as we explain presently using our next result, Theorem~\ref{Tnormed}, which says that $\G$ ``is'' a subspace/additive subgroup of a Banach space -- and constructs a candidate for the ``smallest'' such Banach space.
 We show this result for all abelian normed \textit{semigroups} $\G$.
 Of course, the Khinchin--Kahane inequality works with metric groups, so only the special case of our next result, wherein $\G$ is a(n abelian) normed group, is required to address our motivation in the preceding paragraph.
 This special case can be found in the literature, see below.

-\begin{utheorem}[Transfer principle] Every (separable) abelian normed metric semigroup $\G$ canonically and isometrically embeds into a ``smallest'' (separable) Banach space $\bb(\G)$.
+\begin{theorem}[Transfer principle] Every (separable) abelian normed metric semigroup $\G$ canonically and isometrically embeds into a ``smallest'' (separable) real Banach space $\bb(\G)$.
 The same holds if $\G$ is a normed (but not \textit{a priori} abelian) metric group.
-In particular, the theory of Bochner integration extends to all such (semi)groups $\G$: if $X$ is $\G$-valued then $\be_\mu[X] \in \bb(\G)$. \end{theorem}
+In particular, the theory of Bochner integration and expectations extends to all such (semi)groups $\G$: if $X$ is $\G$-valued then $\be_\mu[X] \in \bb(\G)$. \end{theorem}

-Before proving Theorem~\ref{Tnormed}, we discuss some of its consequences.
-An immediate consequence is that the final step in the proof of Theorem~\ref{Tkhinchin} directly follows from the analogous results in Banach spaces \cite{LO}.
-More generally, Theorem~\ref{Tnormed} provides a transfer principle to translate problems from normed abelian metric semigroups to Banach spaces.
-For instance, the following result immediately follows from its Banach space counterpart, e.g.~\cite[Theorem 2.4]{LT}:

-\begin{prop}[L\'evy's Equivalences] Suppose $(\G, d_\G)$ is a complete separable normed abelian metric semigroup and $X_n \in L^0(\Omega,\G)$ are independent.
-Then $S_n := X_1 \cdots X_n$ converges almost surely if and only if $S_n$ converges in probability, if and only if $S_n$ converges in distribution. \end{prop}

-Similarly, the main result in \cite{MP} immediately extends to arbitrary normed abelian semigroups.
-Another consequence of Theorem~\ref{Tnormed} is (a slight strengthening of) the main result of \cite{M}: